 Scoop the cream cheese into the custard and beat together with an electric hand mixer until smooth.
 Fold in the aquafaba a little at a time until it is well combined.
 This is your custard cream.
 Set aside.

 Combine the coffee and liqueur in a medium bowl.
-Dip the biscuits in one at a time for 5 seconds, to allow the coffee to soak in.
+Dip the biscuits in one at a time for a few seconds, to allow the coffee to soak in.
 If using slices of cake, only dip into the coffee very briefly, you don't want the cake to disintegrate.
-Line a casserole or trifle dish with a single layer of the dipped biscuits.
+Line a casserole or trifle dish with a single layer of the dipped biscuits/cake.

-Scoop approximately half of the prepared custard cream over the biscuits, creating a thick layer.
-Repeat with another single layer of dipped biscuits and a layer of the custard cream.
+Scoop approximately half of the prepared custard cream over the biscuits/cake, creating a thick layer.
+Repeat with another single layer of dipped biscuits/cake and a layer of the custard cream.
 Garnish with a generous dusting of cocoa power and/or grated dark chocolate.

 Cover and refrigerate for a minimum of 2 hours to overnight.
 The tiramisu is best served the next day.